advert665/pdf-cbz-converter/README.md

 # Pdf-Cbz-Converter 0.2
 This is a simple PowerShell script that batch converts .pdf files to .cbz using Ghostscript.

 It was created to remedy the Humble Bundle tendency to release graphic novel and comic bundles as .pdf files only.
 It is written as simply as possible so that anyone can easily check the file and see that it is safe to use.
-There are no options other than selecting the files you wish to convert.

-Version 0.2 of the script identifies pages that are black and white and converts them to a 600dpi greyscale lossless png.
-This results in higher quality images for a lower file size.
-The quality of the colour images has also been increased to 400dpi.
-The previous version of the script is available in the archive folder.
+By default the script analyses the colour data of each page and coverts grayscale pages to a 600dpi lossless png and colour pages to 400dpi jpegs. **Version 0.3** of the script adds the ability to force a grayscale conversion for all pages except the cover.
+To do this pass `bw` as an argument to the script.
+Previous versions of the script are available in the archive.

 ## Running the Script